California Court Records

 - The Immigration and Naturalization Services number assigned to the inmate upon incarceration.

 Note that the BOP’s inmate management system does not hold information on individuals who were incarcerated before 1982.
-Records older than 1982 are maintained and provided by the National Archives Records Administration (NARA).
+Records older than 1982 are maintained and provided by the National Archives and Records Administration (NARA).

 How Do I Find Inmate Records In California?

 Persons interested in securing a California inmate record may print a copy of the information provided on the result page of the California Department of Corrections and Rehabilitation inmate locator.
-The result page offers basic information on the inmate under question.
+The result page offers basic information on the inmate in question.
 However, this photocopy may not suffice for legal representation as it is not a certified copy.

 To send money using an Electronic Funds Transfer(EFT), the person may choose one of these three vendors to execute the transaction: